inbo/n2khab-monitoring/functionality.md

 **Note: this document also applies to related n2khab repositories (mentioned below).
 [This picture](https://drive.google.com/open?id=1RQsjxch0YKdqJSPIDjCG_wEbYTlP3oDv) shows their relations.**

 - data (pre)processing is to be reproducible, and is therefore defined by:
-    - R-functions that aim at standardized data-reading, data-conversions etc., with arguments for undecided aspects that the user can set (including also, the directory of the dataset)
+    - R-functions that aim at standardized data-reading, data-conversions etc., with arguments for undecided aspects that the user can set (including also, the directory of the dataset).
+    These R-functions are made available to the user through the `n2khabutils` package.
     - R-scripts or ideally, literate scripts (R markdown) that define the actual workflow (processing pipeline), including the chosen arguments of the functions
 - in some cases it can be useful to store (and version) the resulting dataset of a workflow as well (although it can be reproduced), especially if:
     - it is useful to offer immediate access to the resulting dataversion, e.g.: